As you may know, I was struggling with chondromalacia patellae in both knees when I first developed SI joint dysfunction.

 My chondromalacia patella healed after about 6 months, and luckily, it’s never come back.
 (Granted, I’ve never gone back to running, but it’s been okay with the relatively easy 1-2 hour hikes I do).

 If you can’t get to a pool, don’t worry!
 You can start strengthening the quads with this very easy exercise (although, with anything I recommend, the best thing for you to do is find a qualified physical therapist to show you how to do it in person.
 This is just for ideas!).

 But I hope it was helpful!

-As a reminder, I am now offering coaching calls for readers of my blog.
-If you want to chat about your situation, please consider booking a session!
+I’m now offering coaching calls for readers of my blog.
+If you’d like to chat about your situation, please feel free to book a session!
 I’d love to speak with you. 🙂

 Quadriceps picture courtesy of Athikhun.suw via Wikipedia